dariok/wdbplus/README.md

 Additionally, it is possible to use [eXgit](https://github.com/dariok/exgit) to clone the current version directly into a running eXist instance.

 1. Install eXgit as stated in the repo.
-1. (optional) create a user for the framework and log in under that name
+1. (optional) create a user for the framework and log in under that name –– CAVEAT: this user, at least for the duration of the installation, **needs to be** in the **dba** group!
 1. (optional) create the target collection as this user
 1. if not installing into `/db/apps/edoc`, adjust the paths in `post-install.xql`
 1. copy the contents of the cloned `wdbplus/post-install.xql` into eXide and run